 financial hardship customer has the same meaning as in the Telecommunications (Financial Hardship) Industry Standard 2024.

+fixed broadband gateway means a device that connects an in-premises broadband modem using a SIM as a backup to fixed broadband supply or a fixed wireless access point.

 fixed local service means a carriage service that:

 (a) is supplied by a carriage service provider;